-- 1) Run CA using EPA inputs through SMOKE-MOVES to produce hourly 2014 emissions hereafter known as "EPA estimates."
-These EPA estimates for CA are run in a separate sector called "onroad_ca." - 2) Calculate ratios between state-supplied emissions and EPA estimates.
-These were calculated for each county/SCC/pollutant combination.
-Unlike in previous platforms, the California data separated off and on-network emissions and extended idling.
+- Run CA using EPA inputs through SMOKE-MOVES to produce hourly 2015 emissions hereafter known as "EPA estimates."
+These EPA estimates for CA are run in a separate sector called "onroad ca." - 2) Calculate ratios between state-supplied emissions and EPA estimates.
+The ratios were calculated for each county/SCC/pollutant combination based on the interpolated 2015 California onroad emissions inventory.
+Unlike in previous platforms, the California data separated off and onnetwork emissions and extended idling.
 However, the on-network did not provide specific road types, and California's emissions did not include information for vehicles fueled by E-85, so these differentiations were obtained using MOVES. - 3) Create an adjustment factor file (CFPRO) that includes EPA-to-state estimate ratios. - 4) Rerun CA through SMOKE-MOVES using EPA inputs and the new adjustment factor file.